brick/money/README.md

   $numericCode = $money->getCurrency()->getNumericCode();
   ```

-  When retrieving the currency: you can use numeric codes of ISO currencies directly in `Money::of()` and `Money::ofMinor()`.
-For custom currencies, you'll need to convert them to `Currency` instances first.
+  When retrieving the currency: for ISO currencies, first convert the numeric code to a `Currency` instance with `Currency::ofNumericCode()`, then pass that `Currency` instance to `Money::of()` or `Money::ofMinor()`.
+For custom currencies, you'll likewise need to convert the numeric code to a `Currency` instance first.

 - **Hardcoded**: if your application only ever deals with one currency, you may very well hardcode the currency code and not store it in your database at all.